 The statement from the Feline Nutrition Expert (FNE) Subcommittee of the Association of American Feed Control Officials (AAFCO)

 AAFCO maintains the health standards for pet nutrition.
-If you see their statement, the canned cat food contains required levels of taurine and other nutrients.
+If you see their statement, the canned cat food contains the required taurine levels and other nutrients.
 Reputable brands will carry that statement.
 Boutique brands or specialized foods?
 They may not.

 The Ingredient List